sborms/talks/README.md

   - "Accounting for non-normality and luck in fund peer performance evaluation" [[slides]](slides/CFE_2017.pdf)

 ## Workshops
-- **November 2021** (Brussels) | Executive Program in Business Analytics
+- **November 2021** (Brussels) | Solvay Brussels School
-  - Two-day "Prediction in R" hackaton as part of Solvay Brussels School's Executive Program in Business Analytics
+  - Two-day "Prediction in R" hackaton as part of Solvay's Executive Program in Business Analytics
-- **May 2021** (remote) | Belgian Association of Marketing
+- **May 2021** (remote) | Belgian Association of Marketing (BAM)
-  - Gave the "Essentials of coding/modeling" session as part of the "Discover Data Science" course from the Belgian Association of Marketing (BAM)
+  - Gave the "Essentials of coding/modeling" session as part of BAM's "Discover Data Science" course
-- **January 2018** (Amsterdam) | Marketing data case
+- **January 2018** (Amsterdam) | Vrije Universiteit Amsterdam
-  - Multi-session data case workshop on text mining for marketing students at the Vrije Universiteit Amsterdam
+  - Multi-session data case workshop on text mining for marketing students